luczsoma/aeadsafe/README.md

 ## What is AEADSafe?

 The term AEAD stands for Authenticated Encryption with Associated Data.
 An AEAD construction's goal is to simultaneously assure the confidentiality and the authenticity of data.
 Semantically, an AEAD structure has two components: a secret encrypted component (ciphertext), and a public unencrypted component (associated data).
-The whole structure is authenticated: any unauthorized changes either in the ciphertext or in the associated data is detected at decryption.
+The whole structure is authenticated: any unauthorized change of either the ciphertext or the associated data is detected during decryption.

 AEADSafe is a high-level AEAD structure, providing two operations:

 1. `lockSafe`
    - input:
      - `secretData` — the data that is locked into the safe, so it cannot be accessed without the key or modified without detection _(encrypted and authenticated)_
-     - `additionalPublicData` — the data which is engraved onto the outside of the safe, so it cannot be modified without detection _(authenticated)_
+     - `additionalPublicData` — the data that is engraved onto the outside of the safe, so it can be publicly accessed, but cannot be modified without detection _(authenticated)_
      - `lockedSafeEncoding` — the encoding of the `lockedSafe` output (`binary` or `base64`)
      - `keyEncoding` — the encoding of the `key` output (`binary` or `base64`)
    - output: